machinebox/remoto/README.md

 * Any slices (boundless arrays) of the supported types are also allowed (e.g. `[]string`, `[]bool`, etc.)
 * Comments describe the service

-### Special types
+## Special types

+### Files

 Remoto provides the following special types:

 * `remototypes.File` - A local or remote file

-If a response object contains a `remototypes.File` field, it must be the only field.
+You can also optionally return `*remototypes.FileResponse` from the methods, which will describe a binary file that will be streamed to the client.

-### Tips
+## Tips

-* For simplicity, don't import common types - just describe all the requireds types in a single file
+* Avoid importing common types - describe all the required types in a single `.remoto.go` file